 Once this is done, you can restart the servers, nodes and clients, and any data sent over the network will be automatically encrypted and secure.

 Custom transformation and encryption of the JPPF network traffic, allowing to work securely with a JPPF grid.

 For a detailed explanation, please refer to the related documentation in the

 I have additional questions and comments, where can I go?

-If you need more insight into the code of this demo, you can consult the source, or have a look at the
+If you need more insight into the code of this demo, you can consult the Java source files located in the DataEncryption/src folder.